Maryland U.S. Attorney's Office Seizes Website Claiming To Provide Covid Vaccines

 In analyzing the domain, HSI found the site was created on April 27 using an IP address located in Strasbourg, France.
 The registrant country is listed as Russia, according to the statement.

 The site featured trademarked logos for Pfizer, WHO and the United Nations High Commissioner for Refugees.
-When visitors selected a city and clicked on the apply button, a PDF file written in Cyrillic would be downloaded to the user’s computer.MORE NEWS: Gov. Larry Hogan Posthumously Pardons 1885 Teen Lynching Victim Howard Cooper, 34 Others In Maryland
+When visitors selected a city and clicked on the apply button, a PDF file written in Cyrillic would be downloaded to the user’s computer.MORE NEWS: Lakisha Furnanders' Family Holds Vigil, Pleads With Hit-And-Run Driver To Turn Self In

 HSI has identified tips to recognize and report COVID-19 fraud.
 If you believe you are a victim of a fraud or attempted fraud involving COVID-19, you may also call the National Center for Disaster Fraud Hotline at 1-866-720-5721 or for more information visit justice.gov/coronavirus.